d-stephenson/d-stephenson.github.io/_posts/2020-03-06-journal-two-dat601.md

 Learning Summary<br>

-Much of the group effort this week has revolved around furthering our understanding of the symbols avaliable for use within the ERD.
-This led to creating a ERD legend that can be used as a refernce guide and updated as and when required as our learning develops.
+Much of the group effort this week has revolved around furthering our understanding of the symbols available for use within the ERD.
+This led to creating a ERD legend that can be used as a reference guide and updated as and when required as our learning develops.

 Our ERD has gone through a number of cycles at these stage and adding in complexity has led us to review our previous interpretation of how the game would operate and what data would need to be stored and at what stage.
-This has led to some minor changes but all a significant change surrounding 'Player' and 'Administrator', which we determeined were specialisations of a newly introduced entity known as 'Account'.
+This has led to some minor changes but all a significant change surrounding 'Player' and 'Administrator', which we determined were specialisation's of a newly introduced entity known as 'Account'.

-Additional understanding from this week: Chens Rule for the ERD - attributes cannot participate in another relationship, if an attribute needs to participate in relationships with other entites then we must consider that the attribute is in fact its own entity.
+Additional understanding from this week: Chens Rule for the ERD - attributes cannot participate in another relationship, if an attribute needs to participate in relationships with other entities then we must consider that the attribute is in fact its own entity.

 <b><u>WHAT</u></b>

 <b>Weak (Child) Entity & Strong (Parent) Entity:</b>

-There are two types of entites within an ERD.
+There are two types of entities within an ERD.

-A strong entity is an entoty within the ERD that can 'stand on its own'.
+A strong entity is an entity within the ERD that can 'stand on its own'.
 What we mean by that is it can exist without any other entity.

-A strong entity is indentified by rectangle with either no or one outline.
+A strong entity is identified by rectangle with either no or one outline.
 A strong entity may have total or partial participation in a relationship and will always have a primary key.

-In comparsion a weak entity does not exist without the strong enitity, it relies on the strong entity for its existence.
+In comparison a weak entity does not exist without the strong entity, it relies on the strong entity for its existence.

 A weak entity is identified by a rectangle with a double outline.
 A weak entity must always have total participation in the relationship.

 <b>Weak Relationship:</b>

-A weak relationship is the relationship that exist between the weak entity and the strong entoty for which it relies upon for its existence.
+A weak relationship is the relationship that exist between the weak entity and the strong entity for which it relies upon for its existence.

 As with a weak entity a weak relationship is denoted by a diamond with a double line outline.

 <b>Mandatory (Total) & Optional (Partial) Participation:</b>

-Entities wihin the ERD participate in the adjoing relationship between themselves and other entities.
+Entities within the ERD participate in the adjoining relationship between themselves and other entities.
 However that participation can either be mandatory (Total) or optional (partial).

-The type of participation an entity has within a relationship will corrolate with the business rule that describes the relationship.
+The type of participation an entity has within a relationship will correlate with the business rule that describes the relationship.

 Mandatory participation means that the entity has no option but to participate in the relationship.
 For example in the customer / order relationship an order must be placed by a customer.
 Therefore a customer record must exist i.e. have mandatory/total participation, for an order can be placed.

 In this example an order cannot exist without a customer, making the order entity a weak entity of the customer entity and the relationship a weak relationship.
 This means that the order entity is also a mandatory entity.

 Optional or partial participation means that an entity may or may not participate in a relationship.
 An example of this would be an employee must manage a department within a business or organisation.
-An employee may be a manager of a department but not all employess with manage, making this optional participation.
+An employee may be a manager of a department but not all employees with manage, making this optional participation.

 <b>Genralisation & Specialisation:</b>

 Generalisation is an approach used in creating an ERD that can help with understanding the entities and break down the complexity.
 It is viewed as a bottom up approach, by which we mean that two entities can combine to form to form a higher level entity above the two below it.

-Our team determined that this approach was necessary for our game ERD and formed an 'account' entity' that sat above the two types of accounts that existe in the ERD, being 'player' and 'administrator'.
+Our team determined that this approach was necessary for our game ERD and formed an 'account' entity' that sat above the two types of accounts that exists in the ERD, being 'player' and 'administrator'.

 Specialisation on the other hand is the exact opposite being a top down approach.
-In our example above we could have quite easily started with the entity 'account' and did discuss this early on amoungst ourselves.
-If this had been the case we could have the create two account sub-groups being 'player' and 'adminstrator'.
+In our example above we could have quite easily started with the entity 'account' and did discuss this early on amongst ourselves.
+If this had been the case we could have the create two account sub-groups being 'player' and 'administrator'.

 Our work in this area can be seen in the following snapshot of our ERD: